CameronFox01/ClickTally/README.md

 - [ ] A click noise when hitting the buttons. (this will give you feedback so you know if it is working or not)
 - [X] The app should allow you to rotate. so you can use it in any position.

+## Issues
+I can not get it to properly change to dark or light mode based off of just the phones system changing.
+It is set to check when it is first loaded or when toggle button is pressed.
+Which is not correct.

 ## Requirments
 - The app should have a user-friendly interface that is accessible to everyone
 - The app must efficiently assist users in counting large quantities with ease.